-5 Because it has been determined that the responsive records are exempt from disclosure under Section 708(b)(17), it is not necessary address the PHRC's argument that the records are exempt from discovery under 16 Pa.
+6 Because it has been determined that the responsive records are exempt from disclosure under Section 708(b)(17), it is not necessary address the PHRC's argument that the records are exempt from discovery under 16 Pa.
 Code. § 42.58(a).
 Additionally, in its position statement, the PHRC explains that in its response to the Request, the PHRC informed the Requester "that any third-party requests will be denied because such files and documents are protected from disclosure under the government executive or government interest privilege in that it would be against the government's interest in releasing confidential investigation records because it would constitute an unwarranted invasion of privacy to complainants seeking the PHRC's assistance and Respondents who are being accused of discriminatory actions."
-However, as in Scolforo, the PHRC did not develop a legal analysis regarding the application of the executive privilege nor did the PHRC develop a legal analysis regarding the application of the deliberative process privilege, 65 P.S. § 67.708(b)(10).
+However, as in Scolforo, the PHRC did not develop a legal analysis regarding the application of the executive privilege nor did the PHRC develop a legal analysis regarding the application of the deliberative process privilege, P.S. § 67.708708(b)(10).
 65 A.3d 1095 (Pa.
 Commw.
 Ct.
 2013).
 Therefore, this argument was also not addressed in this Final Determination.

-mailing date of this Final Determination, any party may appeal to the Commonwealth Court.
-65 served notice and have an opportunity to respond as per Section 1303 of the RTKL.
-65 P.S. § party to any appeal and should not be named as a party.6 This Final Determination shall be placed on the OOR website at: http://openrecords.pa.gov.
+party to any appeal and should not be named as a party.7 This Final Determination shall be placed on the OOR website at: http://openrecords.pa.gov.